Cold “Heart” Facts – Winter Can Increase Cardiovascular Disease Risk

 For some, winter is the most joyous time of the year, filled with family, festivities and fun, but for those living with cardiovascular disease (CVD), winter can bring with it some risk.
 Research from the UK suggests that every 1°C reduction in temperature on a single day is associated with around 200 additional heart attacks.1 Moreover, research from Sweden shows there is an estimated 37% increase in heart attacks on Christmas Eve alone,2 but why?

-Seasonal changes in temperature and the rise in contagious illnesses during the winter months, including influenza, can increase a person’s risk of heart attack if they already have CVD.3,4,5 Cooler temperatures are associated with some additional risk factors for CVD, and there are a few precautions people can take to protect their heart health in winter.
+Seasonal changes in temperature and the rise in contagious illnesses during the winter months, including influenza, can increase a person’s risk of heart attack if they already have CVD.3, 4, 5 Cooler temperatures are associated with some additional risk factors for CVD, and there are a few precautions people can take to protect their heart health in winter.

 Every year, during winter and the festive season, people tend to change their lifestyle.
-For many there is an increase in travelling, excessive food and alcohol consumption, and a tendency for people to fluctuate their exercise patterns significantly.3
+For many, there is an increase in travelling, excessive food and alcohol consumption, and a tendency for people to fluctuate their exercise patterns significantly.3

 Staying physically active is a great way of keeping the body balanced and the heart healthy, but it is important to not overdo it and allow enough time to recover properly.6 Sleep is crucial because it helps the body regenerate whilst stabilising energy and appetite levels the next day.